lqc412/Skier-Lift-Ride-System/readme.md

 For convenience a `.env.example` file shows how to configure the system for local, staging, and production environments.
 Copy it to `.env`, adjust the values, and export them into your shell (for example via `source .env`) before running any module.
 The `.env` file is ignored by Git to keep secrets out of version control.

+## Health Checks

+`SkierServlet` exposes a lightweight health probe at `GET /skiers/health`.
+The endpoint returns HTTP 200 with a minimal JSON body without reaching out to RabbitMQ or Redis, making it safe for infrastructure liveness checks even when downstream systems are degraded.
+When fronting the service with an AWS Application Load Balancer, configure the target group's health check to use the `/skiers/health` path so that instance registration reflects the servlet's availability rather than the state of its dependencies.

 ## Infrastructure Automation with Terraform

 The `infra/terraform` directory provisions the AWS foundation for the project: networking (VPC, subnets, routing, and security groups), a Tomcat Auto Scaling Group behind an Application Load Balancer, the RabbitMQ consumer Auto Scaling Group, and either managed (Amazon MQ/ElastiCache) or self-managed RabbitMQ/Redis nodes.
 Terraform outputs feed back into the Java components through a generated `.env` file that matches what `config.AppConfig` expects.